-A. The U.S. Supreme Court Has Repeatedly Held That Children Are Categorically Less Deserving Of The Harshest Forms Of Punishment
+A. Miller Reaffirms The U.S. Supreme Court's Recognition That Children Are Categorically Less Deserving Of The Harshest Forms Of Punishment

 In Roper v.
 Simmons, 543 U.S. 551 (2005), Graham v.
+Florida, 560 U.S. 48 and categorically less deserving of the harshest forms of punishments.1

-Florida, 560 U.S. 48 (2010), and Miller v.
-Alabama, 132 S. Ct.
-2455 (2012), the U.S. Supreme Court recognized that children are fundamentally different from adults and categorically less deserving of the harshest punishments.1
+(2010), and Miller v.
+Alabama, 567 U.S. , 132 S. Ct.
+2455 (2012), the U.S.

+Supreme Court recognized that children are fundamentally different from adults characteristics which distinguish youth from adults for culpability purposes:

-Relying on Roper, the U.S. Supreme Court in Graham cited three essential characteristics which distinguish youth from adults for culpability purposes:
+Relying on Roper, the U.S. Supreme Court in Graham cited three essential